Academ-AI: documenting the undisclosed use of generative artificial intelligence in academic publishing: Methods

-Exclusion criterion \ref{enum-anachronism} was a time-saving measure since AI-generated text would be unlikely to appear in the academic literature more than ten months prior to the public release of ChatGPT (November 2022).
-However, since unscrupulous publishers could falsify metadata, dates of publication were relied upon only when confirmed by a reputable independent indexing service (criterion \ref{enum-database}).
+\begin{enumerate} \item Suspicious phrasing justified by context on manual examination. \item Any medium other than journal articles, conference papers, and books, such as preprints or technical reports. \item Publication too early to contain LLM-generated text, as determined by: \begin{enumerate} \item Publication before 2022 \emph{and} \item Indexing in a reputable database, such as PubMed, Web of Science, or Scopus. \end{enumerate} \end{enumerate} Exclusion criterion 3 was a time-saving measure since AI-generated text would be unlikely to appear in the academic literature more than ten months prior to the public release of ChatGPT (November 2022).
+However, since unscrupulous publishers could falsify metadata, dates of publication were relied upon only when confirmed by a reputable independent indexing service (criterion 3b).